codbex/codbex-electra/README.md

 To check the example execution times of the cron, you can use [this site](http://www.cronmaker.com/).

 ##### OpenCart tables dependencies
 Some of the tables require another tables entries to be replicated first because they have reference to them.
+This may lead to exceptions during the outbound synchronization when the replication is started for the first time.
+For example, if the zone out sync is running (which depends on countries) but the countries are not replicated yet, you will see exceptions in the logs.
+This will automatically recover, once the countries out sync is completed.

 In the following table, you can find the dependencies between entities.

 | Table | Depends on | Sync phase |